Hunter Reese Peña

 Hunter Reese Peña is an American actor, singer, and writer born to Mexican immigrant parents.
 Hunter is best known for portraying "Ricky Vela" in the Netflix television series Selena: The Series.

 Life

 Hunter is a bilingual actor in Hollywood, speaking both English and Spanish.
 Hunter grew up in the Central Valley in the state of California.
-Hunter was taught the acting technique, the Meisner technique to him by Sanford Meisner alum Don Bloomfield at The DBA Studio.
+Hunter was taught the acting technique, the Meisner technique to her by Sanford Meisner alum Don Bloomfield at The DBA Studio.

 Career

 In Selena: The Series, Hunter plays "Ricky Vela," a brilliant keyboard player who initially refuses to join the Quintanilla family band (Selena y Los Dinos), but then later accepts.
 Throughout the course of the series Hunter's character becomes one of A.B.
 Quintanilla’s greatest collaborative songwriting partners, penning some of Selena's greatest hits.
 Among the Selena hits penned by Ricky are fan-favorites like No Me Queda Mas, Fotos Y Recuerdos, El Chico del Apartamento 512.

 Hunter showed his commitment to the role of Ricky by gaining 60 pounds for his portrayal.
 Making his casting in Selena: The Series even more meaningful, Hunter revealed to Esquire Magazine: Mexico that Selena was his childhood hero.